 Our 14-day Annapurna Circuit Trek package costs USD 1250 and includes all essential permits, accommodation, and transportation throughout the journey.
 This price includes permits, accommodation, ground transportation, guide and porter services, and other logistics required for the journey.

-Besides, trekkers should carry NPR 25,000 to 35,000 (USD 200–300) in cash for personal expenses during the trek.
+Besides, trekkers should carry NPR 25,000-35,000 (USD 200–300) in cash for personal expenses during the trek.
 This covers items such as snacks, fruits, and hot drinks, as well as charging fees and Wi-Fi access along the route.

 You can find ATMs in these villages: Besisahar, Chame, Manang, Muktinath, and Jomsom.
 Since ATMs can be unreliable in the Annapurna Circuit, carrying sufficient cash ensures smooth transactions during the trek.

-These permits are issued in Kathmandu or Pokhara from the Nepal Tourism Board Office or via the online website, before the trek begins.
-Nepal Hiking Team issues all required permits before departure, allowing trekkers to start the journey without additional paperwork.
+Permits are arranged in Kathmandu or Pokhara through the Nepal Tourism Board before the trek begins.
+At Nepal Hiking Team, we obtain all required permits in advance, so you can start without delay.

 Accommodation during the Annapurna Circuit Trek is mainly in traditional teahouse lodges, with twin-sharing rooms featuring simple beds and blankets.
 Most teahouses at lower altitudes have attached bathrooms; at higher altitudes, shared bathrooms.